Aryan-2602/Convexia_demo/README.md

 # Step 1: Activate your environment
 conda activate toxicity_classifier

+# Step 2: Install the requirements
+pip install -r requirements.txt

-# Step 2: Run the pipeline
+# Step 3: Run the pipeline
 python run_pipeline.py

+```

 You will be prompted to enter a SMILES string.
 The system will run all modules and save the result as a JSON file in outputs/.

-```

 ##  🔬 Sample Output (Truncated)